ExpediaGroup/housekeeping/README.md

 In order to connect to your SQL database, you must place a database connector jar that is compatible with your Database onto your application's classpath.

 ## Spring YAML Housekeeping Configuration
 If your project utilises Spring YAML you can define your Housekeeping within the YAML.
-For example:
+For example, Housekeeping can be set up to use a MySQL schema:

     housekeeping:
       # Name of the schema/database to use - defaults to housekeeping
-      schema-name: housekeeping
+      schema-name: my_db
-      # Location of the script file to initialize the schema - defaults to classpath:/schema.sql
-      db-init-script: classpath:/schema.sql
       # Connection details
       data-source:
         # The package of your driver class
-        driver-class-name: com.mysql.jdbc.Driver
+        driver-class-name: com.mysql.cj.jdbc.Driver
-        # JDBC URL for your Database
+        # JDBC URL for your database
-        url: jdbc:mysql://housekeeping.foo1baz123.us-east-1.rds.amazonaws.com:3306/${housekeeping.schema-name}
+        url: jdbc:mysql://foo1baz123.us-east-1.rds.amazonaws.com:3306/${housekeeping.schema-name}
-        # Database Username
+        # Database username
         username: bdp
-        # Database Password
+        # Database password
         password: Ch4ll3ng3

+Note: To use MySQL and similar database systems, the schema specified in the configuration needs to exist, as the value for `housekeeping.data-source.url` needs to be a valid URI.

+Houseekeping can also be set up to use the default database engine (H2) and schema:

+	housekeeping:
+	  schema-name: my_db
+	  db-init-script: classpath:/schema.sql
+	  data-source:
+	    username: bdp
+	    password: Ch4ll3ng3

 If the schema does not already exist and the `db-init-script` is not in the default location (`classpath:/schema.sql`), then a custom path can be provided to initialise it, as shown in the following example:

-    ...
     housekeeping:
       schema-name: my_db
       db-init-script: file:///tmp/schema.sql